Ria Bond

 Ria Iris Daphne Bond (née Shortland, born 1976) is a New Zealand politician and former hairdresser.
 She was appointed to the House of Representatives as a New Zealand First list MP following Winston Peters winning the March 2015 Northland by-election.
+She now serves as an Invercargill City Councillor after an unsuccessful bid for the 2022 Invercargill mayoral election but a successful attempt to obtain a seat on the city council.

 Early life and family

-Born in Palmerston North in 1976, Bond attended Highbury Primary School (now known as Somerset Crescent School) and Queen Elizabeth College.
-She has two children; her daughter started high school in 2015 and a son who started a degree at the University of Otago in 2015.
-Of Ngāti Hine and Ngāpuhi descent, Bond is the great-niece of Sir James Henare.
+Born in Palmerston North in 1976, Bond was born into a presumably abusive family, and was put into foster care a total of five times.
+She stated in her maiden speech, "Although the world was shocked by the movie Once Were Warriors, I was living it", indicating an abusive upbringing.
+Bond attended Highbury Primary School (now known as Somerset Crescent School) and Queen Elizabeth College.
+She has two children, is half-Scottish and half-Māori (of Ngāti Hine and Ngāpuhi descent), and is the great-niece of Sir James Hēnare, the commanding officer of the Māori Battalion by the end of World War II.

 Hairdressing and national boards

 Bond was a hairdresser in Invercargill and served as president of the New Zealand Association of Registered Hairdressers, representing 8,000 owners and operators (2006–2012).
 She also had a dual role as a director on the Hairdressing Industry Training Organisation, which included being a New Zealand Qualifications Authority governance and advisory panel member.